saptarshiguha/kvgdrive/README.md

 The program in it's current form is very crude.
-Be warned, but that said your critiques will be most welcome.
+Be warned, but that said your comments  will be most welcome.

 ## Error: `AttributeError: 'Module_six_moves_urllib_parse' object has no attribute 'urlparse'`